sbhaseen/Python/README.md

 # Python Data Analytics and Machine Learning

-A folder containing my various demo/learing projects with Data Analytics and Machine Learning in Python.
-It contains primairly data analytics/science models in script or Jupyter notebooks.
+A collection of various learing projects with Data Analytics and Machine Learning in Python.
+It contains data models and analysis in script or Jupyter notebooks.